StuPro-TOSCAna/TOSCAna/docs/user/tosca-support.md

 - tosca.relationships.Root
 - tosca.relationships.RoutesTo

-## Limitiations
+## Limitations
 What follows is a more or less accurate gathering of further limitations and discrepancies of otherwise supported features.

 >*Note: In the following, `ch. x.xx` refers to chapter x.xx in the above mentioned version of the TOSCA specification.*

 ### CSAR (Cloud Service Archive)
-- a CSAR must contain **exactly one service template** in it's archive root
+- a CSAR must contain **exactly one service template** in its archive root
 - valid extensions for service templates are `yaml` and `yml`
-- the TOSCA-Metadata directory is not evaluated; required metadata must be contained in the service template
+- the `TOSCA-Metadata` directory is not evaluated; required metadata must be contained in the service template

 I.e., features of `ch.
 6.2` are not supported and the approach given in `ch 6.3` must be used.